Grouper social club: Communication with users

 Grouper featured real-time customer relationship management (CRM).
 The service also granted users direct contact with the director of membership experience, who engaged users with personalized reminder texts and bits of advice for success on Groupers.

 The member experience team communicated with users throughout the Grouper.
-Users received a customized message from the member experience team on the morning after their grouper inquiring as to the how the night out went.
+Users received a customized message from the member experience team on the morning after their grouper inquiring as to how the night out went.
 This feedback was analyzed and stored for future matching.

 Active cities and expansion

 For more than a year after its initial launch, Grouper was only available in New York City.
 By June 2012, the service had grown to San Francisco and Washington D.C.

 By September 2012, Grouper had expanded its services to 10 additional cities, Atlanta, Austin, Brooklyn, Boston, Chicago, Los Angeles, Seattle, Miami, Philadelphia, and Dallas.
-That December the service became available to users in Toronto.
+By December 2012, Grouper became available to users in Toronto.

 By 2013, the company reported its services were officially available in 25 cities in the US and Toronto, including new additions Nashville, Denver, London, and others.